bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 - Re-factor the app, so that it uses ALL styled components.
 There should be no `className` props on any component.
 To truly test this, delete the CSS file.

-- You will find a `Carousel` component in your Content folder.
+x You will find a `Carousel` component in your Content folder.
 Complete this component, rendering a functional carousel.
 Add this component between your `Tabs` and `Cards` components within the `Content` component.
 Added challenge: make it so that there is infinite scroll to the right and the left.

 - Add a login and an HOC.
 Make it so that when a user clicks on the login button at the top, a login modal is shown (Use React-strap).
 Have a user login, validating the login credentials on the `localStorage`.
 Add a Higher Order Component that wraps the `Content` component, only allowing it to render once a user has logged in.
 For more instructions see this README: [React-Insta-Clone: Day III](https://github.com/LambdaSchool/React-Insta-Clone/blob/master/DAY_THREE_README.md#tasks-day-iii)